Generic name: albuterol and ipratropium (inhalation) (al BUE ter ol and IP ra TRO pee um)

 Albuterol and ipratropium inhalation may also be used for purposes not listed in this medication guide.

-Seek medical attention if you think this medication is not working as well as usual.
+Seek medical attention if your breathing problems get worse quickly, or if you think your medications are not working as well.
 Overuse of albuterol and ipratropium may increase the risk of death.
-It is critical that you use only the prescribed dose of this medicine.
+It is critical that you use only the prescribed dose of albuterol and ipratropium.

-You should not use this medicine if you are allergic to albuterol (Proventil, Ventolin), ipratropium (Atrovent), or atropine.
+You should not use this medicine if you are allergic to albuterol, ipratropium, or atropine.

 a seizure disorder such as epilepsy;